-- Strong parent involvement
+- Strong parent engagement

-Head Start Overview & Eligibility
+Head Start Eligibility

-Great Start Readiness Program Overview & Eligibility
+Great Start Readiness Program Eligibility

-The Great Start Readiness Program (GSRP) is for children who are 4 years old by December 1.
+GSRP serves children who are 4 years old by December 1.
 First priority is given to children who turn 4 by September 1.
-Eligibility is based on family size and income.
-Families who are multilingual, children in foster care, and children who have delays or an IEP are encouraged to apply.
+Eligibility is based on family size and income as well as other qualifying factors.
+View the income eligibility chart.
 Funding has increased to allow more centers to offer GSRP to eligible families.
 Families who are above income may also be eligible in certain areas.